 The Benefits of Fiberglass Conduit Really Add Up

-When the use of these two helpful tools, the benefits of fiberglass conduit become clear.
+With the use of these helpful tools, the benefits of fiberglass conduit become clear.
 First of all, fiberglass conduit is rigid and durable without placing a structural weight burden on support structures.
 And because the material is lighter than the alternatives, it is easier and less expensive to handle and transport, and requires fewer workers to install.
 Finally, Champion fiberglass conduit is available in 20-foot straight conduit lengths, while most competing products are only available in 10-foot lengths.
 The reduced cutting and assembly costs result in 10% less labor.

 To see how much Champion Fiberglass conduit can save you, download our chart of NECA Manual of Labor Units or visit the Champion Fiberglass Conduit Calculator in our Resources section.